madidnyc/next-ai-starter/functional_specifications.md

   - AI client integration (aiClient.ts)
   - Storage services (storage.ts)
 - Future consideration: Further modularization of the lib directory may be implemented during the full app phase to enhance organization and maintainability.

+### Component Organization
+- Components are organized by their purpose and scope:
+  - `src/components/marketing/`: Components specific to the marketing site
+    - `homepage/`: Components used on the homepage
+    - Other marketing-specific component directories as needed
+  - `src/components/app/`: Components specific to the application
+    - Will be organized by feature/domain as the app grows
+  - Shared components that serve both marketing and app purposes may be placed at the root of the components directory